jostho/gestang/monsoon/README.txt

 easily plugin in a different DAO Implementation which could get the weather from a database or through a web service call.

+For running DynamicWeatherDaoImplTest, an H2 embedded DB is used.
+See the configuration here - src/test/resources/dynamic-service-context.xml

 How to run
 -----------
 The service can be launched through a JUnit test.
 You can launch the test either through eclipse or through maven.

+Run 'mvn test' from the command line to test the service, through maven.